Bloodborne Pathogens: If You're Exposed

-If you've been involved in an exposure incident, seek immediate medical attention.
+If you've been involved in an exposure incident, seek immediate medical attention:

-A healthcare professional will provide you with the correct testing, treatment, or education.
+A healthcare professional will provide you with the correct testing, treatment, and education.
 You can decide if you want your blood tested for hepatitis B, hepatitis C, and HIV.
 If you want to be tested, your employer will provide for testing and, if needed, medical referrals.

 In the end, whether or not you get tested and treated is up to you.
 Do what you think is best for your health and future.

 Vaccinations or other medicines may help keep you from becoming infected by certain germs.
 The vaccinations must be given right away after exposure.
 Ask a healthcare professional about them.